-- Identifying specific safety projects, prioritizing them, and including them in the TIP - Provide data requested by ALDOT in its development of the Strategic Highway Safety Plan - Travel to necessary workshops/meetings - The TCC serves as a safety committee. - Safety tasks were added to the LRTP and the TIP - MPO Adopted the ALDOT Safety Performance Measures
+- Identifying specific safety projects, prioritizing them, and including them in the TIP and TRIP 2045_LRTP - Provide data requested by ALDOT in its development of the Strategic Highway Safety Plan - Travel to necessary workshops/meetings - The TCC serves as a safety committee. - Safety tasks were added to the LRTP and the TIP - MPO Adopted the ALDOT Safety Performance Measures

-- CAC requested further training and understanding of the ALDOT Safety Performance Measures, MPO will conduct training with ALDOT for CAC on Safety Performance Measures - Research into developing MPO specific Safety Performance Measures; work with member jurisdictions to gather traffic incident data and determine if a local performance measure is appropriate or needed. - The MPO will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act.
+- CAC requested further training and understanding of the ALDOT Safety Performance Measures, MPO will conduct training with ALDOT for CAC on Safety Performance Measures - Research into developing MPO specific Safety Performance Measures; work with member jurisdictions to gather traffic incident data and determine if a local performance measure is appropriate or needed. - The MPO will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act. - Sit in on TSMO meetings when necessary - Create a team of first responders on our Citizens Advisory Committee (CAC)

-- CAC and staff trained on Safety Performance measures - Potential local Safety Performance measures in 2021, if warranted
+- CAC and staff trained on Safety Performance measures - Potential local Safety Performance measures in 2022, if warranted